itflow-org/itflow/README.md

 ### Installation Instructions

+* Download the files in this repository
-* Create a mysql database dump db.sql into it
+* Create a Mysql database
-* Set db user and password in config.php
-* Point your browser and away you go
+* Point your browser to setup.php fill in the info
+* Your Done! that easy..

 #### Requirements
 * Webserver (Apache, NGINX)